legendsovermyths/beyondbig-o/about.md

 This blog explores that connection — showing how contest algorithms evolve into production code, how mathematical elegance translates to engineering excellence, and how competitive programming skills directly enhance software development capabilities.

-## Topics Covered

-- **Graph Algorithms** — from shortest paths to network flows in distributed systems
-- **Dynamic Programming** — optimization problems in caching, resource allocation, and AI
-- **Data Structures** — advanced trees, tries, and segment structures in databases
-- **String Algorithms** — pattern matching, compression, and text processing at scale
-- **Number Theory** — cryptography, hashing, and distributed consensus
-- **Geometry** — computational geometry in graphics, GIS, and simulation

 ## For Whom?

 This blog is designed for: